awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-config.md

 The full path to the Greengrass nucleus ZIP \(`greengrass-nucleus-latest.zip`\) file on your host computer\.

 `GreengrassNucleusVersion`
 The version of the downloaded Greengrass nucleus component\.
-To check the version of the nucleus component, extract the downloaded `greengrass-nucleus-latest.zip` file and run the following command\.
+To check the version of the nucleus in the `greengrass-nucleus-latest.zip` file that you downloaded, extract the ZIP file and run the following command\.

 ```
 java -jar /path/to/extracted/nucleus/zip/Greengrass.jar —version
 ```

 `GreengrassCliVersion`
 The version of the Greengrass CLI component that IDT uses for device qualification\.
-You can use the value that is preset in the userdata\.json file, or you can specify a Greengrass CLI version that is supported for the nucleus version that you downloaded\.
+Use the same value as `GreengrassNucleusVersion`\.

 **Note**
-For information about the supported versions of the nucleus component and the Greengrass CLI component for IDT for AWS IoT Greengrass, see [Latest IDT version for AWS IoT Greengrass](dev-test-versions.md#idt-latest-version)\.
+For information about the supported versions of the Greengrass nucleus and Greengrass CLI for IDT for AWS IoT Greengrass, see [Latest IDT version for AWS IoT Greengrass](dev-test-versions.md#idt-latest-version)\.